mathijsvdv/phrasify/README.md

 ## Development
 ### Branching strategy
-This project uses the [https://githubflow.github.io/](GitHub Flow) branching strategy.
+This project uses the [GitHub Flow](https://githubflow.github.io/]) branching strategy.
 No pushes to `main` are allowed, only pull requests from feature branches that branch off of `main`.
 Each feature branch has the following naming convention:
 ```
 git branch <issue-id>-<description-in-kebab-case>
 ```